 Signs of aging in our cats are sometimes not noticed as our lives seem to go on automatic pilot or so it may seem when we look back at a period of time and wonder how it passed so quickly.
-This can be the case when we realize that a beloved pet is getting older.
+This can be the case when we realize that a beloved cat is getting older.
 Our pets getting older is a thought that we may push to the back of our mind but eventually it does catch up with us.

-There are different stages of aging and for quite a few years cats meander along in the mature stage and then at some point they will begin to exhibit some signs of older age.
+There are different stages of aging and for quite a few years cats meander along in the mature stage and then at some point they will begin to exhibit some signs of cat aging.

 Cats become officially old at around 11 and geriatric around 15 so remember that when you are dealing with your elderly kitty extra patience will be needed in addition to being attuned to any changes that might need a trip to the vet.

-Typically you may first notice that your cat isn’t quite as agile as he used to be and may show signs of difficulty jumping to some of his favorite high places.
+Typically, signs of old age are first noticed because the older cat isn’t quite as agile as he used to be and may show signs of difficulty jumping to some of his favorite high places.

 Disclaimer: The following information is to assist the reader with common problems that may occur in aging cats however is not intended in any way to replace advice from a veterinarian but rather supply general information.
 A veterinarian diagnosis is essential for medical issues.

-Cats, like humans will rely on using a different sense, such as smell, if they have vision loss.
+Older cats, like humans will rely on using a different sense, such as smell, if they have vision loss.
 Often vision loss can be happening slowly over a period of time, for example the formation cataracts or glaucoma.